Email Us at SeacoastNHCAN@gmail.com

 Reusable Container Pilot Project

-Our new pilot program will launch in January 2024.
-It will introduce reusable, double-walled stainless steel takeout containers as an alternative to disposable containers in four participating restaurants in Portsmouth and Dover.
+Reusable Seacoast was an eight-month pilot program that introduced reusable, returnable, double-walled, stainless steel takeout containers with silicone lids as an alternative to disposable containers in four participating restaurants in Portsmouth and Dover, New Hampshire.

 Why It Matters